Psychic TV: 2003–2020: reformation, PTV3/Edley ODowd period

 P-Orridge and Mo Edley performed a DJ set and were interviewed on New York's station WNYU on 5 September 2006.
 PTV3 performed several songs on WFMU in Jersey City on 7 September.
 The band were interviewed as well.
 This was the first time ever Psychic TV had played live on air.
 To inaugurate the release of Hell Is Invisible...
 Heaven Is Her/e, PTV3 hosted a five night residency in September 2006 at Galapagos Art Space in Williamsburg, Brooklyn, USA, followed by the above-mentioned tour.
 Hell Is Invisible...
 Heaven Is Her/e was released in 2007.

 In February 2007 the website Side-Line announced the news that the Fee Lee record label released a Psychic TV live album, Live in Russia.
 In the same year Psychic TV played at the ZXZW festival.

 Lady Jaye died suddenly on 9 October 2007 at home in Brooklyn, New York, from a previously undiagnosed heart condition which is thought to have been connected with her long-term battle with stomach cancer.
 Lady Jaye collapsed and died in Genesis' arms, as described in the 2011 movie "The Ballad Of Genesis And Lady Jaye" by Marie Losier.

 PTV3 released the CD-DVD set Mr. Alien Brain vs. The Skinwalkers in December 2008, the first full-length release since the death of Genesis' "other half" Jaye Breyer (best known as Lady Jaye).
 The two had previously embarked on a years-long pursuit of "pandrogyny", undergoing painful plastic surgery procedures to become gender-neutral human beings that looked like each other.

 Band leader Genesis P-Orridge was diagnosed with chronic myelomonocytic leukaemia in October 2017, and died in New York City on 14 March 2020, aged 70.

 Live performances

 Psychic TV have performed live many times in their career with an ever-changing and eclectic selection of musicians.
 Live releases account for about half of Psychic TV's discography and with one series of live releases they released seventeen live albums in eighteen months, enough to earn them a place in the Guinness Book of World Records.

 On 4 November 2009, Genesis P-Orridge announced via their website, "Genesis Breyer P-Orridge is retiring from touring in any and all bands including TG to concentrate on art, writing and music."
-However, with PTV3 they eventually went on a short European tour in 2013 and is performing occasionally in the US and elsewhere.
+However, with PTV3 they eventually went on a short European tour in 2013 and were performing occasionally in the US and elsewhere.

 In 2016 Psychic TV toured internationally to support their Alienist release.